Mickjitsu/simulation_fight_store/README.md

 Google sheets also presented some bugs as I was getting used to how this is used.
 One issue returned was that the index number was shown twice each time a category was selected.
 To overcome this, after much investigating online, the following addition was added to the print statement that printed the category products '.reset_index(drop=True)' so the full print statement was now print(df_inventory[['Product Name', 'Description', 'Size', 'Color']].reset_index(drop=True)).
 After this, only one index code per item was shown.

+Upon deployment, it appears that the program itself is not working as expected when using the code institute CLI template.
+I have included a loom recording below showing that the program does work as expected when ran directly in the terminal.

 ## Technologies Used